baozzii/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Organ-izer home folder.

-**Q**: Why are phone numbers with more or less than 8 digits not allowed?
+**Q**: Why are phone numbers with more or less than 8 digits not allowed?<br>
 **A**: The application is based in Singapore, where phone number formats are only 8 digits.
 Although other countries may have 8 digit phone numbers as well, such as Thailand, the app is still only used by individuals who are currently in Singapore.
 The 8 digit rule is to prevent mishaps by users such as double pressing a digit or skipping past a digit accidentally.

+**Q**: Must a recipient have an associated emergency contact?<br>
+**A**: No, generally a recipient need not have an associated emergency contact, although ideally it would be good to have.

+**Q**: If the help page provides command descriptions, what is the point off the user guide?<br>
+**A**: The help page provides brief descriptions of features and their command syntax.
+Users are advised to refer to the user guide for a more comprehensive and nuanced explanation of features.

+**Q**: How do I add a recipient without a phone number, e.g. children?<br>
+**A**: Add the child recipient normally, but input his parent's phone number instead.
 --------------------------------------------------------------------------------------------------------------------

 ## Known issues